sseham/java/README.md

 # java
-java projects 2019-2020, some are wip or abandoned projects do not expect anything:)
+java projects 2019-2020, \nsome are wip or abandoned projects,
+\ndo not expect anything:)